 What is Google Ads?

-Put simply, Google Ads is Google’s online advertising program.
+Put simply, Google Ads is Google’s online digital advertising program.

 Through it, you can create effective ads that can appear to people already searching for information related to your business.
 The model is pay-per-click (PPC), where you as the advertiser only pay for the click or impression on the ad.